Tompkins Ready

 winterCcaTrave_600x346.png

-By taking some basic precautions, you can help ensure your family and guests remain safe and injury-free throughout the holiday season:
+Help ensure you and your family remain safe and injury-free throughout the winter months:

 • Develop and practice a fire escape plan.
 Know where to meet outside your home.